Master of Global Studies

 Total 21-24 hrs

 * Non-Thesis Option: Complete first six required courses (18 hrs), 18 hrs in chosen cognate field and PLS 780 (3 hrs).
-Take a comprehensive exam covering the required courses above.
+Those students with a GPA below 3.70 must take a comprehensive exam covering some of the required courses above.
 This option is open to all students who have maintained the minimum GPA of 3.00.

 ** Thesis Option: Complete the first six required courses (18 hrs), 15 hrs in chosen cognate field and PLS 799 (6 hrs).
-The thesis option is only open to students who maintain a minimum GPA of 3.70.
+The thesis option is only open to students who maintain a minimum GPA of 3.70 (as noted above, student with a 3.70 GPA or above do not need to take a comprehensive exam).

 2. Cognate Fields.
 The MGS candidate, in consultation with the Program Director and with approval of the department head, may choose one of the following four cognate fields: 15-18 hrs